Editorial Style Guide

 Use commas to separate cities from states.

-Example: Erica Lombardo ate in a quaint restaurant in Chestertown, Md.
+Example: Erica Lombardo ate in a quaint restaurant in Chestertown, Maryland.

 Use a comma after the combination of city and state in a sentence.

-Example: Melissa and Michelle met in Hoboken, NJ, for a night out on the town.
+Example: Melissa and Michelle met in Hoboken, New Jersey, for a night out on the town.

 Use a comma for most four-digit figures that reflect an actual count of things such as money and people.